ezsystems/commerce-documentation/docs/guide/product_description/monitoring_and_control.md

 # Monitoring and control

-Control Center, advanced version only.

 ## ERP request log

-Only if an ERP system is connected!

-All communication (request- and response messages), that is sent beetween shop and ERP system will be recorded and can bee seen here.
+All communication (request- and response messages), that is sent between shop and ERP system will be recorded and can bee seen here.

 ![](img/ERPRequest_Log.png)